 - 7. After having done this on all those cluster nodes, check that the split brain is gone (e.g. by saying marsadm view mydata at the primary).
-In very rare cases, you might also need a log-purge-all at the primary (see page 55). - 8.
+In very rare cases, you might also need a log-purge-all at the primary (see page 54). - 8.
 Rename the underlying local /dev/lv/mydata is into something like /dev/lv/mydata-backup.
+For example:

-For example: - lvrename lv mydata mydata-backup - For details, see man lvrename.
-This is extremely recommended to avoid confusion with the old resource name. - 9.
-For safety: check that each underlying local disk /dev/lv/mydata-backup is really usable afterwards, e.g. by test-mounting it (and fsck when needed).
+For details, see man lvrename.
+This is extremely recommended to avoid confusion with the old resource name.

+- 9. For safety: check that each underlying local disk /dev/lv/mydata-backup is really usable afterwards, e.g. by test-mounting it (and fsck when needed).
 If all is OK, don't forget to umount it before proceeding with the next step. - 10.
 Finally, you may either delete your backup somewhen via lvremove, or you may create a completely new MARS resource out of it, but under a different name.
-See description in section 2.6 on page 22. - 11.
+See description in section 2.5 on page 21. - 11.
 Optionally, if you have enough disk space (check with vgs): re-create your replica by freshly creating a new /dev/vg/mydata with the right size, and marsadm join-resource mydata /dev/vg/mydata.